 It depends on how generous your customers are.
 Generally, employers must pay all employees at least the minimum wage.
-If an employee routinely receives at least \$30 per month in tips, however, federal law allows employers to credit a portion of those tips against the minimum wage requirement, which, under federal law, is currently \$7.25 per hour.
-Employers can pay you as little as \$2.13 an hour, as long as you earn enough in tips to bring your hourly pay up to at least the minimum wage.
+But the calculations become tricky when an employee routinely receives at least \$30 per month in tips.
+Under federal law, employers are allowed to credit a portion of those tips against the minimum wage requirement, which, under federal law, is currently \$5.85 per hour (on July 24, 2008 it adjusts to \$6.55, and on the same date in 2009 it rises to \$7.25).
+Employers can pay you as litle as \$2.13 an hour, as long as you earn enough in tips to bring your hourly pay up to at least the minimum wage.

 EXAMPLE: Alphonse is employed as a waiter and earns more than \$10 per hour in tips.
-Denis, the restaurant's owner, is required to pay Alphonse at least \$2.13 per hour on top of his tips.
+Denis, the restaurant's owner, is required to pay Alphonse at least \$2.13 per hour on top of his tips for the first 40 hours worked in each week.

-If business slows and Alphonse's tips dip to, say, \$1 an hour, Denis must pay at least \$6.25 per hour, which is the additional salary required to make up the full amount of minimum wage Alphonse is owed: \$7.25 an hour.
+If business slows and Alphonse's tips dip to, say, \$1 an hour, Denis must pay at least \$4.85 per hour, which is the additional salary required to make up the full amount of minimum wage Alphonse is owed: \$5.85 an hour.